Still reeling from Dorian, Bahamas hit by tropical storm

 “We are back in storm preparation mode again, unfortunately,” he said.

-Guterres, who was in Abaco on Saturday, said earlier he hoped the weather would not impede his visit.
+Guterres, who was in Abaco on Saturday, said he was “horrified” by the level of “systematic devastation.”

-“In some areas, more than three-quarters of all buildings have been destroyed.
-Hospitals are either in ruins, or overwhelmed.
-Schools turned into rubble,” the U.N. secretary-general said in a prepared statement ahead of the visit.
+“Hurricane Dorian has been classified as Category 5.
+I think it’s Category Hell,” the U.N. secretary-general said after his visit.

-He said thousands of people continue to need food, water and shelter, and U.N. humanitarian agencies are on the ground to help them.
+He said storms powered by climate change had grown more intense, and he implored the international community to learn from the example of Abaco and Grand Bahama and provide support.